 - urethral – imagine you are passing urine and try stopping the flow in midstream (do not do this while urinating)

-- anal – pretend you are trying to stop yourself from breaking wind and squeeze tightly.
+- anal – pretend you are trying to stop yourself from passing wind and squeeze tightly.

 Pelvic floor exercises

 Before you start, direct your attention to your pelvic floor muscles.
 Try to relax your abdominal muscles.
-Don’t bear down or hold your breath.
-Gradually squeeze all three sphincters and increase the tension until you have contracted the muscles as hard as you can.
+Don’t hold your breath.
+Gradually lift and squeeze your pelvic floor muscles as if you are stopping the flow of urine or stopping wind escaping.
 Release gently and slowly.
 Then perform the exercises, which include:

-- Squeeze slowly and hold as strongly as you can for 5 to 10 seconds while breathing normally.
+- Squeeze slowly and hold firmly for 5 to 10 seconds while breathing normally.
 Release slowly.
 Repeat up to 10 times.
 Relax for 5 to 10 seconds between each one.

 - Perform quick, short, strong squeezes.
 Repeat 10 times.

-- Remember to squeeze the muscles whenever you clear your throat or cough.
+- Remember to squeeze the muscles whenever you clear your throat, sneeze or cough.

 Reducing symptoms of pelvic floor weakness

-You can further improve the strength of your pelvic floor and reduce symptoms of pelvic floor weakness in many ways, including:
+You can further improve the strength of your pelvic floor and reduce symptoms of pelvic floor weakness by:

-- prevent constipation by including more fruit, vegetables, fibre and water in your daily diet
+- preventing constipation by including more fruit, vegetables, fibre and water in your daily diet

-- seek medical attention for a chronic cough.
+- seeking medical attention for a chronic cough.